NFYK12004U Applications of X-ray and Neutron Scattering in Biology, Chemistry and Physics

 - Hands-on experiments including proposal writing, data analysis and presentation of data

 The evaluation will be based on the level of understanding the student displays during the oral presentation and through the written report.
 It is important to have a grasp of the central concepts of scattering and to describe the experimental process and the results obtained.

 Knowledge of how to use large research facilities within X-ray and neutron science for the study of biological systems (e.g. single proteins and membranes), and chemical/physical properties of materials (e.g. polymers and crystals).

 After passing the course, the student should be able to participate in the setup, conduction, data analysis and reporting of a scattering experiment.
 This course will provide the students with a competent background for further studies within x-ray and neutron scattering, i.e. an M.Sc. project

 - Type of assessment

-- Written assignment, two weeksA final report, based either on experiments or a beam time proposal, must be written, and approved.
+- Written assignmentA final report based on experiments must be written and approved.

 - Exam registration requirements

-The student must participate 80 % of the time, make an oral presentation during the course as well deliver the two reports described under type of assessment.
+The student must participate 80 % of the time and make a presentation during the course.

 - All aids allowed